justinpenner/TalkingLeaves/README.md

 > * `--target` installs the packages in a Glyphs-only location, and keeps them out of your `pip list`.

 > [!WARNING]
-> If you change to another Python in _Glyphs > Preferences > Addons_, you may need to delete the contents of `~/Library/Application Support/Glyphs 3/Scripts/site-packages` and then install the dependencies again with the new Python version number.
+> I recommend sticking with GlyphsPython in _Glyphs > Preferences > Addons_, but if you need to use another Python, you may need to delete the contents of `~/Library/Application Support/Glyphs 3/Scripts/site-packages` and then install the dependencies again with the new Python version number.
+You'll also need to install `pyobjc==10.2`.

 ### Install TalkingLeaves plugin